Hawthorn Walk-in Center

 - Suicidal thoughts

 - Substance use

-Appointments are not necessary, but if you would like to make one, or if you need help during hours we are closed, please call the 24-hour Washington County Crisis Line at 503-291-9111.
+Appointments are not necessary, but if you would like to make one, or if you need help during hours that the Hawthorn Walk-In Center is closed, please call the 24-hour Washington County Crisis Line at 503-291-9111.